Cal Raleigh Player Props: Mariners vs. Angels

-Cal Raleigh -- 2-for-5 with a double and two RBI in his most recent game -- will be in action for the Seattle Mariners against the Los Angeles Angels, with Jose Suarez on the mound, on April 4 at 9:40 PM ET.
+The Seattle Mariners and Cal Raleigh, who went 2-for-4 with a double and an RBI last time out, take on Shohei Ohtani and the Los Angeles Angels at T-Mobile Park, Wednesday at 4:10 PM ET.

-He racked up two hits (going 2-for-5 with a double and two RBI) in his most recent appearance against the Guardians.
+In his most recent appearance, he strung together two hits (going 2-for-4 with a double and an RBI) against the Angels.

 Cal Raleigh Game Info & Props vs. the Angels